aryashah2k/PersonaVerse/app/client/SUPABASE_SETUP.md

 After completing the setup:

-1. Restart your ChantriBucket application
+1. Restart your PersonaVerse application
 2. Try signing up with email
 3. Verify that you can log in and see your profile
 4. Test the file upload functionality